 Federal Residential Renewable Energy Tax Credit

-Solar incentives encourage homeowners to switch to renewable energy by providing financial incentives that lower the burden of solar panel installation and use.
-You may be eligible for various kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
+Solar incentives are designed to encourage homeowners to switch their home over to renewable energy by providing incentives meant to lower the financial burden of solar panel installation and use.
+You might qualify for several types of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
 Some incentives come from your specific utility company, county or municipality, some from the state of Massachusetts and others from the federal government.
-Some broad categories of solar incentives include:
+Categories of solar incentives include:

-- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce over a specific (usually small) amount of electricity can qualify for SRECs or similar performance-based incentives.
-SRECs and the like are typically given at the state level.
-When you receive an SREC, you can sell it to your utility company or another buyer, and this is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce more than a predetermined (normally small) amount of electricity can qualify for SRECs or other similar performance-based incentives.
+SRECs and the like are typically given by your state government.
+You can sell SRECs to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of the cost of your solar system.

-Your local Middleborough solar panel installation expert can provide more information about the ITC and how it may apply to your situation.
+Reaching out to your local Middleborough solar panel installer is the best way to learn more about how the ITC may apply to your situation.

 State & Local Solar Incentives